chumpblocckami/MasterThesis/July.md

+### Mar.
+28/07/2020
+- We probably don't need to create and implement Kafka for this kind of project: the stream can be ingested using requests and manage the connections.
+For now i can be able to download 50k tweets in an online mongoDB.
+Then i need to analyze the tweet in order to gain information about when they are loaded: i think that are in real time.
+Then i need to decide if i want the texts or the tweets in an elasticsearch server.

 ### Lun.
 27/07/2020
 - Did the first Listener to the stream use simply a http get, everything saved in a mongoDB database.
 Then in the evening i'll do a quick analysis on the tweet.